 Ford designer, Melvin Betancourt, was enlisted to put pen to paper and sketch what he thought Ford and Shelby might have actually concocted.
 He envisioned an extremely aggressive car, with custom bodywork that featured wider fenders front and rear, a gaping maw in the lower front fascia, a dual-scoop hood, low profile side mirrors, unique side scoops, vents replacing the Mustang’s quarter-windows and a modified diffuser and rear spoiler.
 He sketched the car having traditional, dual, over-the-top stripes as a nod to Shelby history.

-With a design in hand, the production subcontracted Techno Sports in Detroit to build the car.
-Starting with a stock 2013 Shelby GT500, they removed every body panel and started from scratch.
+With a design in hand, the production subcontracted Technosports Creative LLC and Steeda to build the eight cars necessary for production.
+Starting with a stock 2013 Shelby GT500 and seven Mustang GTs , Technosports removed every body panel from the vehicles and started from scratch.

 Staying largely true to the design, they crafted a widebody kit with a face that was dominated by multiple, massive cooling ducts and a deep splitter.
 A Mustang GT grille insert was grafted in with LED halo lights replacing the standard driving lights.